porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/compliance.md

 #### Barrier-Free Information Technology (BITV 2.0)
 The [Barrier-Free Information Technology](https://www.gesetze-im-internet.de/bitv_2_0/index.html) law was updated in late 2019 and follows now mostly the [WCAG 2.1 guidelines](https://www.w3.org/TR/WCAG21/).

-Although the BITV guidelines apply only for public institutions it is always recommended and a future save practice to make your own application <strong>WCAG 2.1</strong> compliant and therefore less vulnerable against legal entanglement.
+Although the BITV guidelines apply only for public institutions it is always recommended and a future save practice to make your own application **WCAG 2.1** compliant and therefore less vulnerable against legal entanglement.

 ### China

 #### Law on the Protection of Persons with Disabilities
-In China the old standard [Law on the Protection of Persons with Disabilities](http://www.cdpf.org.cn/english/Resources/lawsregulations/201603/t20160303_542879.shtml) which was evolved in 2008 will be replace in March 2020 by the new standard [Information Technology Requirements and Testing Methods for Accessibility of Web Content](https://www.w3.org/blog/2020/02/updated-chinese-accessibility-standard/) which is also based on the <strong>WCAG 2.0</strong>.
+In China the old standard [Law on the Protection of Persons with Disabilities](http://www.cdpf.org.cn/english/Resources/lawsregulations/201603/t20160303_542879.shtml) which was evolved in 2008 will be replace in March 2020 by the new standard [Information Technology Requirements and Testing Methods for Accessibility of Web Content](https://www.w3.org/blog/2020/02/updated-chinese-accessibility-standard/) which is also based on the **WCAG 2.0**.

 ---